www.thegoodwrenchdiy.com

 The self-watering irrigation system is a success!

-Self-Watering Irrigation System Parts List:
+Self-Watering Irrigation System Parts List (Click here for full parts list):

 The full list from above is also available in my Amazon Store Front.